 “Restoring the health of the planet for future generations” is part of Parametrix’s purpose statement.
 With the recent acquisition of Good Company, A Division of Parametrix, we’re excited to expand our services related to climate resiliency, adaptation, and sustainability.
 This Earth Day, we celebrate the progress made while recognizing drastic change must happen to ensure the health of the planet for future generations.

-Here are just a couple projects we are proud to be a part of that are making a difference in the fight against climate change.
+Here are just a couple of projects we are proud to be a part of that are making a difference in the fight against climate change.

 Building Resiliency: Oregon Department of Energy Cooling Needs Study

 The Oregon Department of Energy (ODOE) is addressing essential statewide energy concerns in the context of human rights, health, and safety.
 After heat-related deaths during the record-breaking heat wave in summer 2021, Senate Bill 1536 was passed.
 The bill provides direction to ODOE to conduct a Cooling Needs Study, which will be reported to the legislature to guide further action.

 The study will include cooling and related needs of publicly supported multifamily housing, manufactured dwelling parks, and recreational vehicle parks.
 We will look at the prevalence of and need for cooling facilities as well as opportunities and barriers.

 Good Company, A Division of Parametrix was selected earlier this year to complete the study in partnership with the Parametrix Geographic Information Systems (GIS) team and Verde, a Portland-based environmental justice nonprofit.
 Work is currently underway to gather and review existing data, develop the outreach & data collection plan, interview subject matter experts, and draft the initial GIS map.

 This work is one example of how we are adapting to and building resiliency against climate change.